-Pupil behaviours that may trigger an exclusion rarely occur 'out of the blue'.
+Pupil behaviours that may trigger a suspension or exclusion rarely occur 'out of the blue'.
 The school endeavours to identify and engage with the early stages of a pupil's changing presentation, with the aim of proactively modifying approaches to meet need.

-In cases of consideration of any exclusion, the Principal will appropriately consult within the school and (if relevant) beyond before making any decisions.
+In cases of consideration of any suspension or exclusion, the Headteacher will appropriately consult within the school and (if relevant) beyond before making any decisions.
 This consultation may include school and governance colleagues and relevant external professionals or agencies.
-Particular attention is given where there are specific vulnerabilities (such as a child who is looked after by a Local Authority) that mean an exclusion will have a more significant impact upon the pupil and their family.
+Particular attention is given where there are specific vulnerabilities (such as a child who is looked after by a Local Authority or is in some other way in a disadvantaged category) that mean a suspension or exclusion will have a more significant impact upon the pupil and their family.

-Whilst every effort will always be made to minimise exclusions and to sustain every school place, where a pupil's / students' needs change such that there is a prospect that their place in the School may or has become less appropriate, this will be addressed jointly with the pupil, parents and (if relevant) the Local Authority and other appropriate professionals or agencies.
+Whilst every effort will always be made to minimise suspensions or exclusions and to sustain every school place, where a pupil's needs change such that there is a prospect that their place in the School may or has become less appropriate, this will be addressed jointly with the pupil, parents and (if relevant) the Local Authority and other appropriate professionals or agencies.